12 Must-Track Customer Retention Metrics for Growth (2023)

 To develop an engaging onboarding process, leverage onboarding UX components like checklists, user onboarding flows, and tooltips.

-With Whatfix, product and customer success teams are empowered to create in-app guidance such as product tours, interactive walkthroughs, tooltips, and more – all in a no-code editor.
+With Whatfix, product and customer success teams can create in-app guidance such as product tours, interactive walkthroughs, tooltips, and more – all in a no-code editor.

 8. Expansion MRR rate